umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Articles-Parent-and-Article-Items/index.md

 When you click save you will notice that it has been created as a list view.
 This means that child nodes are automatically in a list to make it easier to see them, you can create new nodes from this section too, go ahead and create a few.

-Now you should have a content tree that looks like the image below (obviously with your own page node names).
+Now you should have a content tree that looks like the image below (using your own page node names).
 Let's go update our templates we created (automatically when we created the Document Types).
 First, update them to use the Master as a parent **_Settings > Templates > Articles Main node > Master template_** = "Master" - do the same for the Articles Item remembering to click **_Save_**.

 ![Content Tree With Articles](images/figure-40-articles-created-v8.png)